taxjar/taxjar-woocommerce-plugin/readme.txt

 == How It Works ==

-Here’s how the TaxJar Smart Sales Tax API works.
+Here’s how the TaxJar SmartCalcs Sales Tax API works.

 TaxJar takes the following input from your store: